Seven (Jung Kook song): Music video

 An accompanying music video, directed by Bradley & Pablo, was released alongside the song and features South Korean actress Han So-hee as Jungkook's girlfriend.
-Chronicling an entire week (in reference to the song's lyrics), the video depicts Jungkook comedically attempting to win back Han's affection, often to her annoyance.
+Chronicling an entire week (in reference to the song's lyrics), the video illustrates Jungkook comedically attempting to win back Han's affection, often to her annoyance.

 Synopsis

 Jungkook and Han holding hands in the aftermath of their chaotic relationship depicted throughout the music video.

 The video opens with Jungkook and Han arguing at a restaurant on Monday, during which an earthquake causes a chandelier to crash down from the ceiling onto a table and the walls to explode.
 On Tuesday, he serenades her while hanging off the window of a train she is on then walks atop the train, following her as she switches cars.
 On Wednesday, Jungkook tries to capture Han's attention at a flooding laundromat, to which she responds angrily.
 On Thursday, he is hit by a car while attempting to give her flowers.
 On Friday, Jungkook follows her during a rainstorm, which culminates with him being blown away by the wind.
 Latto appears during Jungkook's funeral on Saturday and performs her verse atop his coffin at one point before he suddenly resurrects and greets Han.
 On Sunday, Jungkook sings to her while on a suspended platform.
 At the end of the video, which returns to the rainstorm on Friday, Han eventually reaches for Jungkook's hand and the two walk away together in the rain.